santosh519/image-processing-mtf-estimation/README.md

 This code was developed and tested using **IKONOS panchromatic imagery (1m resolution)**, acquired on **August 1, 2005**.
 Due to licensing restrictions, the image cannot be shared publicly.
 Interested users should obtain access through authorized vendors.

+## 👤 Author & Contact
+Santosh Adhikari

+Email: santadh2015@gmail.com

+GitHub: @santosh519

+Thank you for reviewing!
+Feedback and contributions are welcome.

 Once obtained, place the `.tif` file in the appropriate folder as specified in the script under:

 ```matlab